plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

 #### Promote the Standby Cluster

-First, promote the hidden members to secondary members.
-To do this, upgrade the Helm chart with the `mongodb.standbyTool.mode` set to `active`.
+First, promote the hidden members to secondary members by upgrading the Helm chart with the `mongodb.standbyTool.mode` set to `active`.
 The active mode reconfigures the MongoDB replica set, promoting hidden members to secondary members and demoting the previous members to hidden.
-To do this, delete the `mongodb-standby-tool` job and upgrade the Helm chart, which will create a new job.
+Begin by deleting the `mongodb-standby-tool` job, then upgrade the Helm chart to initiate a new job.

 ```bash
 kubectl -n plgd delete job/$(kubectl -n plgd get jobs | grep mongodb-standby-tool | awk '{print $1}')